-Competing more than one time in RvB also poses a valuable way for students to learn.
-One past competitor stated, "most, if not all, of my technical skills I practiced during RvB.
-I would research how to avoid these vulnerabilities by looking up fixes to them after the event, making me more effective for the next [one]" (Student A, May 30, 2022).
+Competing more than one time in RvB also poses

+a valuable way for students to learn.
+One past competitor state, "most, if not all, of my technical skills I practiced during the competition were learned through RvB events.
+I would research how to avoid these vulnerabilities by looking up fixes to them after the event, making me more effective for the next RvB event" (Student A, May 30, 2022).
 Cybersecurity competitions, such as this one, greatly motivate students to take the initiative to study for their own improvement.
-When a student is able to directly experience what it feels like to be breached, they are inspired and more compelled to do research on the different ways to prevent the breach in the future, as displayed through one past competitor describing their experience competing in RvB:

-Because RvB has a more hands-on approach than a traditional class, I was able to become more interested in cybersecurity.
-Additionally, because RvB has a competitive aspect, it was fun trying to secure as many services as I could and see how other teams were doing as well.
-(Student B, May 30, 2022)
+When a student is able to directly experience what it feels like to be breached, they are inspired and more compelled to do research on the different ways to prevent the breach in the future.
+One student explains how, "because RvB has a more hands-on approach than a traditional class, I was able to become more interested in cybersecurity.
+Additionally, because RvB has a competitive aspect, it was fun trying to secure as many services as I could and see how other teams were doing as well" (Student B, May 30, 2022).
 Student competitors greatly enjoy and take great interest in Red vs Blue.
 This interest sparks a desire for wider and deeper learning based on the material they encounter during the competition.

-The lessons and skills learned from competing in competitions, such as RvB, are more valuable than what can often be learned in a regular cyber class.
-A repeating competitor in RvB explains how RvB has been more valuable:

-Traditional classroom settings don't teach you anything you could have possibly learned in RvB.
+The lessons and skills learned from competing in competitions, such as RvB, are more valuable than what can be learned in a regular cyber class.
+A repeating competitor in RvB explains, "traditional classroom settings don't teach you anything you could have possibly learned in RvB.
 I can confidently say that everything that I learned about cybersecurity in the past year was due to activities I did outside the classroom.
 Going to class teaches you the theory of things, but no real hands-on experience.
-Not even emphasis courses go in as much detail as RvB does.
-(Student C, May 29, 2022)
+Not even emphasis courses go in as much detail as RvB does" (Student C, May 29, 2022).

 Students become more confident in their own skills after seeing themselves put their knowledge to use.
 This leads to how students with hands-on experience are more equipped to deal with the technical demands of their future jobs.
 Hiring managers look for people with technical experience, and cybersecurity competitions are a way for students to demonstrate what they know and what they can do.
-This student disclosed how RvB has been a highlight in their interviews:

-RvB has been one of the many things I have talked about in interviews, and it always brings up more and more questions from interviewers.
-I've noticed that they would rather keep asking me questions about the business injects, what vulnerabilities I patched, and how I dealt with the red team instead of asking me to 'describe some of the courses you have taken.
-(Student C, May 29, 2022)
+This student disclosed, "RvB has been one of the many things I have talked about in interviews, and it always brings up more and more questions from interviewers.
+I've noticed that they would rather keep asking me questions about the business injects, what vulnerabilities I patched, and how I dealt with the red team instead of asking me to 'describe some of the courses you have taken'" (Student C, May 29, 2022).
 Many competitors who participate in RvB feel that they can learn much more by competing than taking a class.